AndrewAkinson/python3-therion-analyzer/README.md

 options:
-  -h, --help                 show this help message and exit -v, --verbose              be verbose about which files are visited -d, --directories          record absolute directories instead of relative ones -k, --keywords             a set of keywords to use instead of default -a, --additional-keywords  a set of keywords to add to the default -e, --excluded-keywords    a set of keywords to exclude from the default -t, --totals               print totals for each keyword -s, --summarize            print a one-line summary -q, --quiet                only print warnings and errors (in case of -o only) -p, --paths                include survex path when in output -c, --color                colorize printed results -o, --output               (optional) output to spreadsheet (.ods, .xlsx)
+  -h, --help                 show this help message and exit -v, --verbose              be verbose about which files are visited -w, --warn                 warn about oddities such as empty begin/end statements -d, --directories          record absolute directories instead of relative ones -k, --keywords             a set of keywords to use instead of default -a, --additional-keywords  a set of keywords to add to the default -e, --excluded-keywords    a set of keywords to exclude from the default -t, --totals               print totals for each keyword -s, --summarize            print a one-line summary -g GREP, --grep GREP       pattern to match (grep mode) -i, --ignore-case          ignore case (grep mode) -p, --paths                include survex path when printing to terminal -c, --color                colorize printed results -q, --quiet                only print warnings and errors (in case of -o only) -o, --output               (optional) output to spreadsheet (.ods, .xlsx)
 ```
 The file extension (`.svx`) is supplied automatically if missing, as
 in the initial example.

-The sets of keywords should be comma-separated, with no additional
-spaces.
-Keywords are case-insensitive at this point, so that `-k
-begin,end` is the same as `-k BEGIN,END`, and so on.
-The `-a` and
-`-e` options work similarly, but modify the default keyword set rather
-than replacing it.
-Thus to omit all the `EQUATE` commands from the
-default set, for example, use `-e EQUATE` or `-e equate`, and so on.
-If keywords are not explicitly specified, the default is to report
+The default action is to search and report all results for keywords
-details for the following set: `INCLUDE`, `BEGIN`, `END`, `FIX`,
+from the following set: `INCLUDE`, `BEGIN`, `END`, `FIX`, `ENTRANCE`,
-`ENTRANCE`, `EQUATE`, and `CS` (which includes `CS OUT`).
+`EQUATE`, and `CS` (which includes `CS OUT`).

-If `-o` is not specified the command writes the extracted information
-as a list of file names and line numbers with the associated lines to
-terminal output.
-With the `-p` option, additional survey path
-information is included.
-If additionally `-c` option is present, this
-output is colorized like `grep -n` with the path information (if
-present) and keywords additionally highlighted.

-Summary information can be obtained with the `-t` and `-s` options.
+The keyword set can be modified by using the `-k`, `-a` and `-e`
-These can be combined with each other, and with `-o` (which always prints
-a summary unless `-q` is specified), and colorized by `-c`.
+options as follows.
+The `-k` option is used to specify an alternative
+set of keywords to search for.
+The argument should be a
+comma-separated list of keywords (case insensitive) with no
+additional spaces, for example `-k cs,fix` used in the introductory
+example.
+The `-a` and `-e` options work similarly, but _modify_ the
+default keyword set rather than replacing it.

 With the `-o` option, the internal pandas dataframe is saved to a
 spreadsheet.
 The top row is a header row, then there is one row for